 In colder weather it is advisable to fish maggots, caster and worms for the rudd and silver fish and when it warms up to use pellets and sweetcorn to target the carp.
 The pool fishes well from all pegs all year round, but fishing to the features - up against the island, near to the lily pads or close in by the side has tended to provide best results so far.

 Match catches are improving steadily all the time and are now typically being won with weights of between 60lb and 80lbs, and it is anticipated these will improve further following a stocking of crucian carp, skimmers, roach and rudd.
-We will not allow any further anglers on the matchpool if you have a minimum of 16 anglers. (or pay for 16 anglers)
+We will not allow any further anglers on the matchpool if you have a match for 10 anglers or more (max 22).

 Barston Lakes' stretch of the River Blythe varies between shallow, fast-running stretches to slow moving lengths with deeper holes where an angler can stay for much of the day